Ephraim Banda: Coaching career

+Prior to his first coordinator opportunity, Banda spent five seasons under Mark Richt and Manny Diaz at Miami, his first three seasons (2016-18) as safeties coach before serving as co-defensive coordinator/safeties coach from 2019-20.
+During his tenure at Miami, he coached nine defensive backs that went on to the NFL.
+In his last two recruiting cycles at Miami, Banda landed the No. 1-ranked safety in the nation and was named one of the top-25 recruiters in the country by Rivals.com.

+Banda spent the 2015 season as a defensive assistant at Mississippi State, helping the Bulldogs to a 9-4 record and victory against North Carolina State in the Belk Bowl.
+The Bulldogs' defensive unit held opponents to just 23.2 points per game and ranked in the nation's top 10 in red zone defense.
+In addition, MSU led the nation in fewest pass plays of 20-plus yards allowed with 24.

 After suffering a knee injury that ended his playing career, Banda stayed with the Cardinals football program as a student assistant while he completed his degree.
 He was named a graduate assistant at Texas in 2012 behind the recommendation of a former Incarnate Word coach who was hired at Texas.
 While at Texas, he developed a close relationship with Longhorns defensive coordinator Manny Diaz, as they both got their first jobs outside of coaching.
 He stayed with the program as they transitioned from Mack Brown to Charlie Strong before joining Diaz at Mississippi State as a defensive quality control coach.

 Miami (FL)

 Banda followed Diaz to Miami, where he was named the safeties coach in 2016.
 After Diaz left briefly to accept the head coaching position at Temple, Banda was promoted to co-defensive coordinator.

 Utah State

 Banda was named the defensive coordinator and safeties coach at Utah State on January 5, 2021.